-Npfl: Kano Pillars and Akwa United clash postponed due to pitch invasion
+NPFL: Kano Pillars and Akwa United clash postponed due to pitch invasion

-The Nigeria Professional Football League encounter between Kano Pillars and Akwa United was abandoned due to pitch invasion on Sunday evening but it will continue again by 8am on Monday.
+The Nigeria Professional Football League encounter between title contenders Kano Pillars and Akwa United on Sunday evening has been abandoned due to pitch invasion after fans protested when the referee ruled out a late goal.

-The tensed encounter for supremacy in the Nigeria top-flight table was rescheduled after the visitors reportedly walked off the Sani Abacha Stadium in protest for a late goal.
+The tense encounter for supremacy in the Nigeria top flight table was rescheduled after the visitors reportedly walked off the Sani Abacha Stadium in protest at the referee's decision to deny a late winner for Pillars, which would have taken them to the top of the table.

-The game had an unusual scenario with fans present in Kano to witness the crucial fixture despite the restriction placed by the Nigeria Football Federation to curb the spread of coronavirus in the country.
+Unusually, considering the restriction on fans placed upon NPFL fixtures by the Nigeria Football Federation in order to curb the spread of coronavirus, supporters were in attendance during the contest.

 Editors' Picks

-After a goalless first 45 minutes, drama ensued in the closing stages of the match after Kano Pillars had the ball in the back of the net but it was ruled out for offside.
+After a goalless first 45 minutes, drama ensued in the closing stages of the match after Kano Pillars had the ball in the back of the net, only for the referee to deem the effort offside.

-The late goal by the hosts forced fans to invade the pitch, and match officials and the Promise Keepers ran off to the dressing room for safety as well.
+The late goal ruled out by the hosts forced fans to invade the pitch in complaint, and match officials and the Promise Keepers were forced to flee the dressing rooms for safety.

-Following the long hiatus, Kano Pillars through their social media platform confirmed that the encounter will continue on Monday morning.
+Following the long hiatus, Kano Pillars, through their social media platform, confirmed that the encounter will continue on Monday morning 'by 8am'.

-The League Management Company are yet to comment on the situation if either of the teams will be charged for the misconduct.
+The League Management Company are yet to comment on the situation, or clarify whether either of the teams will be charged for the misconduct.

-Kano Pillars are second in the NPFL table with 49 points after 27 matches, and they trail Kennedy Boboye's men who sit at the top of the standings by a point.
+Kano Pillars headed into the match second in the NPFL table with 49 points after 27 matches, trailing Kennedy Boboye's men, who sit at the top of the standings, by a point.

-Before Sunday's showdown, Akwa United coach Kennedy Boboye called on the league management to televise the encounter.
+Before Sunday's showdown, Akwa United coach Boboye called on the league management to televise the encounter, due to the stakes for both sides.

 “It is a big match, the two teams are first and second so I expect the game to be on TV, " the former Super Eagles assistant coach said.

-The People's Elephants are seventh in the league table while Nasarawa United remain third in the league table after a 2-0 home win over Plateau United.
+The People's Elephant are seventh in the league table, while Nasarawa United remain third in the league table after a 2-0 home win over Plateau United.

 Second half goals from Chinedu Ohanachom and Silas Nwankwo guided the hosts to victory in Lafia on Sunday.